davxy/ring-proof-spec/README.md

 # Ring Proof Specification

-This document describes a cryptographic scheme based on SNARKs (Succinct Non-Interactive Arguments of Knowledge) that allows a prover to demonstrate knowledge of a secret value $t$ and its associated public key $PK_k$ within a group of public keys, without revealing which specific key is involved.
+This document describes a cryptographic scheme based on SNARKs (Succinct Non-Interactive Arguments of Knowledge) that enables a prover to demonstrate knowledge of a secret scalar $t$ and a secret index $k$ within a group of public keys, where each public key is a point on an elliptic curve.
+The scheme ensures that, when combined with a public elliptic curve point $H$, the relation
-Importantly, the secret $t$ is not algebraically linked to the public key $PK_k$​;
+$R = PK_k + t·H$ is satisfied.
+It leverages elliptic curve operations,
-instead, it is used in combination with a known point $H$ on an elliptic curve to construct a proof of the relation $R = PK_k+t·H$.
-The scheme employs elliptic curve operations, a polynomial commitment scheme, and the Fiat-Shamir heuristic to ensure the proof is both non-interactive and zero-knowledge.
+a polynomial commitment scheme, and the Fiat-Shamir heuristic to achieve non-interactivity and zero-knowledge properties.

 ## Acknowledgements